 The breakthrough study, ULTIMATE-DAPT, was announced by Gregg W. Stone, MD, the study co-chair and Professor of Medicine (Cardiology) at the Icahn School of Medicine at Mount Sinai, during a late-breaking trial presentation at the American College of Cardiology Scientific Sessions in April 2024 and published in The Lancet.

-“It is my belief that it’s time to change the guidelines and standard clinical practice such that we no longer treat most acute coronary artery syndromes (ACS) patients with dual antiplatelet therapy beyond one month after a successful PCI procedure,” Dr. Stone says.
+“It is my belief that it’s time to change the guidelines and standard clinical practice such that we no longer treat most acute coronary artery syndrome (ACS) patients with dual antiplatelet therapy beyond one month after a successful PCI procedure,” Dr. Stone says.
 “Treating these high-risk patients with a single potent platelet inhibitor such as ticagrelor will improve prognosis.”

-ULTIMATE-DAPT is the first and only trial to test high-risk patients with recent or threatened ACS taking ticagrelor with a placebo starting one month after PCI, and compare them with ACS patients taking ticagrelor with aspirin over the same period.
+ULTIMATE-DAPT is the first and only trial to test high-risk patients with recent or threatened ACS taking ticagrelor with a placebo starting one month after PCI and compare them with ACS patients taking ticagrelor with aspirin over the same period.
 “Our study has demonstrated that withdrawing aspirin in patients with recent ACS one month after PCI is beneficial by reducing major and minor bleeding through one year by more than 50 percent,” Dr. Stone says.
 “Moreover, there was no increase in adverse ischemic events, meaning continuing aspirin was causing harm without providing any benefit.”

-The randomised, placebo-controlled, double-blind clinical trial analyzed 3,400 patients over age 18 with ACS at 58 centers in four countries between August 2019 and October 2022.
+The randomized, placebo-controlled, double-blind clinical trial analyzed 3,400 patients over age 18 with ACS at 58 centers in four countries between August 2019 and October 2022.
 All of the patients had undergone PCI.
 The patients were stable one month after PCI and were on ticagrelor and aspirin.
 Researchers randomized the patients after one month, withdrawing aspirin in 1,700 patients and putting them on ticagrelor and a placebo, while leaving the other 1,700 patients on ticagrelor and aspirin.
 All patients were evaluated between 1 and 12 months after the procedure.
 The two primary endpoints were MACCE (the composite of cardiac death, myocardial infarction, ischemic stroke, definite stent thrombosis, or clinically driven target vessel revascularization) and major or minor bleeding.

 During the study period, 35 patients in the ticagrelor-placebo group had a major or minor bleeding event, compared to 78 patients in the ticagrelor-aspirin group, meaning that the incidence of overall bleeding incidents was reduced by 55 percent by withdrawing aspirin.
 MACCE events occurred in 61 patients in the ticagrelor-placebo group compared to 63 patients in the ticagrelor-aspirin group, a difference that was not statistically significant—further demonstrating that removing aspirin did no harm and improved outcomes.